RicardoGomes07/padel-management-app/docs/report.md

 * We use CustomError classes for each error type, which are converted into JSON objects in the API and returned to the client.

 ## Critical Evaluation

 There are a couple of improvements to be made:

 - The first is increasing test coverage, specifically within Web API branches, and ensuring all possible cases are covered across packages.
 - The second is implementing conditional execution of Gradle tasks, so that database-related tasks run only when JDBC tests are executed.
 This aims to enable testing of JDBC repositories while avoiding unnecessary overhead from Docker-related tasks when not needed.

+## Pagination Manager

+In order to avoid making unnecessary requests to our backend, we implemented a function that internally stores an array containing elements fetched from the backend.
+This function returns two utilities: one that allows us to extract elements from the array, and another that indicates its current size.
+When we try to access elements that are not yet in the array, the function automatically triggers a new request but only if the backend still has more elements available.
+This approach helps us reduce the number of requests made to the backend.
+Finally, we also implemented a pagination manager for cases where the elements we fetch are associated with a resource on the server identified by an ID.
+In this manager, we store a map that links each resource ID to its corresponding pagination manager.